insight-platform/Savant/docs/adapters.md

     ghcr.io/insight-platform/savant-adapters-py:0.2.0
 ```

-The same adapter can be run using a script
+The same adapter can be run using a script:

 ```bash
     ./scripts/run_sink.py meta-json /path/to/output/%source_id-%src_filename
 ```

-### Image file sink adapter
+### Image File Sink Adapter

 Image file sink adapter enhances the meta-json adapter and writes received messages as separate image files along with meta-json files to a specified in `DIR_LOCATION` parameter directory.